Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 A forked repo is indicated underneath's it repo name.

 You may prefer using a forked repo over the original.
-Some cases are when the original repo its abandon, and a fork become the go-to repo for the project
+Some cases are when the original repo its abandon, and a fork become the go-to repo for the project.

-Forks help keep public projects alive, on the edge and collaborative
+Forks help keep public projects alive, on the edge and collaborative.

-Using network graph unde repo insights you can often find community solutions to bugs or missing features
+Using network graph unde repo insights you can often find community solutions to bugs or missing features.

 ## DISCOVERABLE REPOS